 The size of the loan impacts the interest rate as well.
 The larger the loan size, usually the lower the interest rate when dealing with commercial loan products.

 Longer-term commercial loans usually have higher interest rates than their shorter-term counterparts.
 Each type of lender does have their own criteria that affect interest rates.

 4. Personal Credit Score

 The borrower’s creditworthiness affects the interest rate directly with commercial loans.
 The higher your credit score, the lower your interest rate will be (check your credit score for free here).
-Most lenders want to see a borrower with a 680+ credit score.
+Most lenders want to see a borrower with a credit score of at least 680.

-If your credit score is over 680, your interest rate will generally be around 5.75% and alternatively if your credit score is lower than 680 your rate will generally be over 7.8%.
+If your credit score is 680 or higher, your interest rate will generally be around 5.75%.
+Alternatively, if your credit score is lower than 680, your rate will generally be higher than 7.8%.
 To calculate your potential interest rate on a commercial loan, check out our commercial loan calculator.

 Homestyle Renovation Mortgage Interest Rates

 The range of interest rates for homestyle renovation loans are as follows: